massgravel/massgrave.dev/docs/windows_8.1_links.md

 **Win 8.1 Core / Pro**
 (Build - 9600.17415)

-MSDL https://msdl.gravesoft.dev/#52 ❤ provides Official links straight from Microsoft.
+MSDL https://msdl.gravesoft.dev/#52 ❤ provides Official links straight from Microsoft, works even if Microsoft is blocking the download to Russian/VPN users.
 You can also download the ISO from https://www.microsoft.com/en-in/software-download/windows8ISO

 ------------------------------------------------------------------------